saleor/saleor.io-learn/checkout/add-to-cart.md

 We can now incorporate this mutation into our React application.

 <Notice>
-Reminder.
-In our application we automatically generate React Hooks for GraphQL operations using the GraphQL Code Generator toolset.
+In our application we automatically generate React Hooks for GraphQL operations using the GraphQL Code Generator toolset working in the `watch` mode.
 </Notice>

-Since we named our mutation `AddProductVariantToCart`, this will generate the `useAddProductVariantToCart` hook.
+Since we named our mutation `ProductAddVariantToCart`, this will generate the `useProductAddVariantToCart` hook.

 Open the component for displaying the content of a single product, located at `components/ProductDetails.tsx` and modify it as shown below: